skuid/helm-value-store/README.md

-  install     install or upgrade a release list        list the releases load        load a json file of releases version     print the version number
+  install     install or upgrade a release list        list the releases load        load a json file of releases update      update a release in the release store version     print the version number

 Use "helm-value-store [command] --help" for more information about a command.